OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     -----------------
     type-of (fn x => fn y => if x then 1 else y) is ???

-Here are examples of how the ML type-inferencing engine responds for some function definitions.
+Here are examples of how the ML type-inferencing engine responds to some function definitions.
 Put yourself in the place of the ML type analyzer and try to determine why ML responds in the fashion it does using the previously defined Post system rules.